State Farm Stadium

 Ever since the Arizona Cardinals erected what looks like a big ol’ spaceship in the desert in 2006, State Farm Stadium has been the site of big games and memorable moments in both the pro and college game, and serves as a prime events center for the region with ample seating, parking and entertainment.

-The stadium — known for the first 12 years of its existence as University of Phoenix Stadium before a sponsorship change in 2018 — has already hosted two Super Bowls, which happen to have been two of the most exciting games in recent NFL history.
+The stadium — known for the first 12 years of its existence as University of Phoenix Stadium before a sponsorship change in 2018 — has already hosted three Super Bowls, which happen to have been three of the most exciting ones in the game’s history.

-In fact, the building has shown a remarkable knack for being home of high-stakes thrills: Every NFL playoff game held at State Farm Stadium in its history, including the aforementioned Super Bowls, was decided by seven points or less.
+In fact, the building has shown a remarkable knack for being home of high-stakes thrills: Every NFL playoff game held at State Farm Stadium in its history, including the aforementioned Super Bowls, has been decided by seven points or less.

 Another Super Bowl is coming after the 2022 season, giving the stadium another chance to shine in the national spotlight.

-Don’t forget college football — the annual Fiesta Bowl is also held at the stadium and has been the site of several recent memorable college football moments.
+Don’t forget college football — the annual Fiesta Bowl is also held at the stadium and has been the site of a number of memorable college football moments.

 The stadium has some drawbacks, mainly its location, but that doesn’t diminish the fact that State Farm Stadium has quickly become a must-visit events destination for football fans — pro and college alike.